Tools and Resources

 - Recycle paint through PaintCare.

-For Residents with Single-family or Small Multi-unit Collection Service (four or less housing units without shared garbage and recycling containers):
+(four or less housing units with individual garbage and recycling containers):

 - How much does it cost to start residential recycling and garbage service?